Unity-Technologies/ml-agents/docs/Training-SAC.md

 ### Steps Per Update

-`steps_per_update` corresponds to the number of agent steps (actions) taken for each mini-batch sampled and used during training.
+`steps_per_update` corresponds to the average ratio of agent steps (actions) taken to updates made of the agent's policy.
 In SAC, a single "update" corresponds to grabbing a batch of size `batch_size` from the experience replay buffer, and using this mini batch to update the models.
+Note that it is not guaranteed that after exactly `steps_per_update` steps an update will be made, only that the ratio will hold true over many steps.

-Typically, this should be greater than 1.
+Typically, `steps_per_update` should be greater than or equal to 1.
 Note that setting `steps_per_update` lower will improve sample efficiency (reduce the number of steps required to train) but increase the CPU time spent performing updates.
 For most environments where steps are fairly fast (e.g. our example environments) `steps_per_update` equal to the number of agents in the scene is a good balance.
 For slow environments (steps take 0.1 seconds or more) reducing `steps_per_update` may improve training speed.
-We can also change `steps_per_update` to lower than 1 to update more often than once per step, though this is usually not neccessary.
+We can also change `steps_per_update` to lower than 1 to update more often than once per step, though this will usually result in a slowdown unless the environment is very slow.

 Typical Range: `1` - `20`